 Now that I am planning to build a laundry room at home, I think of the importance of floor drainage in the laundry room.
-On my frequent visits to the laundry service near me, I noticed floor drainages installed sparsely throughout the shop.
+On my frequent visits to the wash & fold delivery service Soho, I noticed floor drainages installed sparsely throughout the shop.

 How Does Floor Drainage Work?

 You might have noticed that floor drainage is installed at a slopey part of the laundry room.
 This is purposely constructed to guide the water down toward the drain and reduce the risk of flooding.

 Laundry room floor drains are not connected to a sum pit as the water has chemicals from the laundry detergent.
 It should not be released to the land as it can harm the environment.
 Thus, the floor drainage must be directed to a septic tank or sewer line.

 If you plan to have a laundry room in the basement, you should have installed it during the house construction.
 But, if you have planned to build it on the first or second story of your home, you can have floor drainage or not.
 Some opt not to have floor drainage as their local building code does not require it.
 However, a floor drain is essential in protecting your home and belongings.

 Some local buildings codes may not require homes to have a floor drain in their laundry room, it is only required for commercial use.
 That’s why you often see it at the laundry services around your neighborhood.
 But it is best to decide personally and install floor drainage in your laundry room.
 A floor drain near your washer prevents water leaks or overflow from running to other parts of the room.